Alamao4523/CERBERUS-AGI/README.md

 🛡️ Safety Based.
 Uptime Kernel Randomization for the selected apps.
 Supports all IOS Uptime checks.
 Keeps realistic uptime (10–40 days).
 Available in both .DEB and .DYLIB (JAILED Injection)

-# 📜 About the Scripting Engine
+# 📜 About the Scripting Engine:

 So CERBERUS uses a simple proprietary scripting format.
 This is a must.
 It must be ultra simple so the AI can craft short scripts with positive outcomes.